opensavannah/opensavannah.org/getting-started.md

 We've got a growing list of projects to look through on [our projects page][1].
 Each page describes the project, it's state of completion and any current needs.
 If you're a coder, the easiest entry point will be to introduce yourself to members of a project you're interested in by submitting a pull request for an outstanding issue.
 If you're not sure how to jump in on a project, [email Gary][2] (he's our project delivery lead) and he'll get you rolling.

-Our projects meet on their own schedules, but an easy way to get involved is to come to one of our monthly Coffee Shop-Talk nights.
+Our projects meet on their own schedules, but an easy way to get involved is to come to one of our biweekly Community Actio Nights.
 They kick off with some social time to mingle, chat, and browse proposed projects that haven't gotten off the ground yet.
 Then we make a cup of coffee (or seltzer, or just a handful of cheees and crackers) and hear about ongoing projects or needs the community has.
-Some topics come from Code for BTV members, and others come from outside the brigade.
+Some topics come from Open Savannah members, and others come from outside the brigade.

 ## Join a Conversation